2024 Solar Incentives Guide for Greenbelt, MD - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

 The ITC originally covered 30% of the total cost of installing solar panels, although it has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
-This new credit will then decrease annually until it expires.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit extends until 2035.
+American homeowners can now receive a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The credit will then decrease annually until the date of expiration.
+The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Greenbelt solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+To better understand how the new Clean Energy Credit applies to you, reach out to your local Greenbelt solar installation expert.

 State & Local Solar Incentives